 - Oil and Gas People

-- Careers service websites, university department job boards and recruitment events.
+Check careers service websites, university department job boards and attend recruitment events.

-Specialist recruitment agencies commonly handle vacancies.
-Vacancies may also be listed in the oil and gas sector press.
+Vacancies may be listed in the oil and gas sector press.

-Career information days, which cover the full range of geoscience careers and are usually attended by a number of key industry employers are run by the Geological Society.
+Careers Days, which cover the full range of geoscience careers and are usually attended by a number of key industry employers, are run by The Geological Society.
 Its website also has a section on careers and posts job vacancies.